“Go Hmong Boy~ Go Hmong Boy Go~ Get that spicy egg roll Hmong boy~”

 (Hmong outfit credit google image)

 Tou Ger Xiong, a Hmong-American storyteller came to my elementary school back in the 90’s and I sat there thinking, ‘Yeah I’m Hmoob!’
 HMOOB, often spelled, “Hmong” and pronounced with an unaspirated “h” (mong), is a word I use to identify myself.
 But little did I know where I came from, what my culture is, why our traditions matter, and who are the Hmong people.
-No one really question our history or where are our ancestors?
+No one really questions our history or where are our ancestors?

 During college, I was really inspired to learn more about Hmong human rights and my heritage because of my mixed identities when I was living in China.
 I thought I was American, and I thought I was Hmong and yet Hmong American was its own identity.
-Meeting international students from all over the world, and having to explain to them that I am Hmong were difficult because we did not have a country.
+Meeting international students from all over the world, and having to explain to them that I am Hmong was difficult because we did not have a country.
 Hmong are a diaspora minority group that lived in many countries such as Laos, Thailand, Vietnam, France, and Australia and are all very unique.

 The Hmong originated from China thousands of years ago, and as they migrated, its culture, language, and clothing were influenced by other countries and the Hmong were no longer the same Hmong.
 Often we struggle to answer the question, who are the true Hmong?
 Or someday will the Hmong still have existed because of its dying culture?